 Jeffrey Lukish, M.D., graduated from the United States Naval Academy with merit.
 He attended Jefferson Medical College in Philadelphia where he graduated in 1991.
-He completed his internship and residency in general surgery at the Walter Reed National Military Medical Center and his pediatric surgery fellowship at the Children’s National Medical Center.
+He completed his internship and residency in general surgery at Walter Reed National Military Medical Center and his pediatric surgery fellowship at Children’s National.
 As a staff pediatric surgeon, he was assigned to Walter Reed Army and National Naval Medical Centers where he became the division chief of pediatric surgery in 2005.
-He retired from the military in 2010 and joined the faculty at Johns Hopkins until 2018.
-He was recruited to Children’s National and is currently a member of the faculty.
-He holds academic appointments as a Professor of Surgery and Pediatrics from the Uniformed Services University, and Associate Professor of Surgery at George Washington University.
-He is a fellow of the American College of Surgeons and the American Academy of Pediatrics, and is a member of several prominent professional societies, including the American Pediatric Surgical Society, the International Pediatric Endosurgery Group and the Pediatric Cancer Oncology Group.
+He retired from the military in 2010 and joined the faculty at Johns Hopkins until 2018 when he joined the faculty at Children’s National.
+He holds academic appointments as a Professor of Surgery and Pediatrics from the Uniformed Services University and Associate Professor of Surgery at George Washington University.
+He is a Fellow of the American College of Surgeons and the American Academy of Pediatrics, and is a member of several prominent professional societies, including the American Pediatric Surgical Society, the International Pediatric Endosurgery Group and the Pediatric Cancer Oncology Group.

 Most recently, he was awarded the American College of Surgeons/American Pediatric Surgical Society Health Policy Scholarship and will function as the 2019 Health Policy Scholar for these organizations.

-Dr. Lukish’s goal has always been focused on providing outstanding, timely and effective community based care to children who require pediatric surgical intervention.
+Dr. Lukish’s goal has always been to provide outstanding, timely and effective community-based care to children who require pediatric surgical intervention.
 He and his wife, Donna, have raised their six children, Nick, Danielle, John, Annamarie, Peter and James, in Maryland.
 He is an avid little league football, baseball and basketball coach in the community.
 His love for little league coaching is surpassed only by his passion and energy for the care of children.